ardalis/DevIQ-gatsby/src/docs/antipatterns/iceberg-class.md

 ---
 title: "Iceberg Class"
 date: "2024-08-20"
-description: "Learn about the Iceberg Class antipattern, where a class has a deceptively simple interface but hides a massive, complex implementation.
+description: Learn about the Iceberg Class antipattern, where a class has a deceptively simple interface but hides a massive, complex implementation.
 Discover strategies to keep your classes transparent and manageable.
 featuredImage: "./images/iceberg-class-400x400.jpg"
 ---